soyoooooon/Lee_S_MyFavoriteThings/README.md

 # My favorit things

-### Using node.js, creating a data, getting a route, and making that dynamic
+#### Using node.js,mysql creating a data, getting a route, and making that dynamic.

 ## Authors